miguelrincon/miguelrincon.github.io/_drafts/miguelrincon-interview-prep-2019-04-07.md

 ### What are you looking for in your next position?

-- I want participate in a large project that has a big impact on people, and have fun while doing so.
+Role:
-- I want to have the experience of managing myself at evey step of my daily work -> even when I was a manager I sometimes lost motivation/drive to people in my team were discouraged.
+- I want to have the experience of managing myself at every step of my daily work -> even when I was a manager I sometimes lost motivation/drive to people in my team were discouraged.
 I want to build myself so I can later build others.
-- I also want to expand my set of skills -> I want to participate in full stack (back-end) development.
 - I think there is a critical window of opportunity for me to continue on a technical path...
 It is time for me to go back in the technical field... as I want to continue on this track before skills begin rotting.
+- I also want to expand my set of skills -> I want to participate in full stack (back-end) development.

+Company-wide
+- I want to work in a company that has a clear mission... and a mission that is different from "advertising", which is something most big tech companies do.

 ### Why did you join and leave your last three positions?

+- MCON Group, eBay, Altima

 - I think my big motivator has always been learning: when I am not learning I get stuck.
-Gitlab's approach of breath over depth matches my interests.
+Gitlab's approach of breadth over depth matches my interests.

 - I think the exception here was eBay, when eBay stopped the Pulsar Product, I discussed with my manager and we both agreed that my role in front-end was not anymore suited.
+China changes quickly.

 ### What is your experience with X? (for each of the skills listed in the position description)

+- AngularJS
+- Vue
+- WeChat mini program framework

 So, my main experience in front-end frameworks has been with AngularJS, this is how I built Pulsar UI, the project I built with eBay.
 Previously I had worked with Backbone JS, which was the way got into building using Web Frameworks.

 Later, I helped my team at MCON select the next generation framework... so this made me built many test projects to try each of the frameworks out.
 When we decided to use VueJS becuase it was easier to learn and because it originated in China, which makes it easier for use to recruit for developers.

-More recently, I lead the development of WeChart mini application, and most of its fundamentals derive from Vue and React.
+More recently, I lead the development of WeChat mini application, and most of its fundamentals derive from Vue and React.
 It is an application that is built using components and pages.
-The difference with Vue is mostly in that they are opinionated on the routing method.

 ### STAR questions and simple technical or skills-related questions